 Well, you’re in luck.
 Because you can!

-And it might surprise you to know that you can do this simply with sound.
+And it might surprise you to know that you can do this simply with sound healing exercises.

 More specifically, feel good chemicals are unlocked when the vibrations from your own voice stimulate your vagus nerve—your body’s largest cranial nerve, spanning from the bottom of your brain stem, through your body, to the abdomen.

-(Self-created sounds such as humming and singing are natural ways to stimulate the vagus nerve.
+(Self-created sounds such as humming and singing are natural vagal nerve exercises.
 More on that in just a moment.)

 And when this nerve is affected with sound vibration, it sends a message to your brain to activate the release of your “feel good” chemicals, including: